gzzyyxh/Quafu/README.md

 ![architecture](./img/architecture.png)

-*The above figure does not show all the details*
+*The above figure does not show all the details.
+Click [here](https://github.com/gzzyyxh/Falco/raw/main/img/architecture.png) to See more clearly*

 ## Implemented ISAs